pengyuejiang/sudoku-for-programmers-prototype/README.md

 # sudoku-for-programmers-prototype
 An experiment ground for Sudoku for Programmers.
+Refactor is needed.